IntellectualSites/WorldEditDocs/README.md

-# WorldEdit Documentation
+# FastWorldEdit Documentation

-These are the files for WorldEdit's documentation.
+These are the files for FastWorldEdit's documentation.

 Contributions are welcome.
 Please read the licensing information below.

 ## License

+This repository is a fork of the "WorldEditDocs" repository by the members of EngineHub, used under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+FastAsyncWorldEdit Documentation is licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+Any changes made to the documentation including additions, removals, or modifcations to the original work can be tracked in the commit history for this project.

+Original license notice from "WorldEditDocs":

 The documentation located under the "source" directory is licensed with the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Graphic assets and other materials, especially in regards to logos and other trademarks, are the property of their respective copyright owners and distribution may be restricted.